 This international and interdisciplinary conference will bring together a range of academics, independent researchers, artists and activists to explore the challenges that we face in the twenty-first century.
 While we have every right to fear the future, we also have agency in creating that future.
 Can we commit to a cosmopolitanism that celebrates difference and that challenges social inequity?
 On our ability to answer to that question affirmatively likely hangs our very survival.

-The Organising Committee of The European Conference on Arts & Humanities (ECAH) is composed of distinguished academics who are experts in their fields.
-Organising Committee members may also be members of IAFOR's International Academic Advisory Board.
-The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, etc.; event outreach and promotion; recommending and attracting future Organising Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and oversee the reviewing of abstracts submitted to the conference.
+The Conference Programme Committee is composed of distinguished academics who are experts in their fields.
+Conference Programme Committee members may also be members of IAFOR's International Academic Board.
+The Organising Committee is responsible for nominating and vetting Keynote and Featured Speakers; developing the conference programme, including special workshops, panels, targeted sessions, and so forth; event outreach and promotion; recommending and attracting future Conference Programme Committee members; working with IAFOR to select PhD students and early career academics for IAFOR-funded grants and scholarships; and overseeing the reviewing of abstracts submitted to the conference.